Peligrietzer/feral_machines/posts/reflections_on_xf.md

 I might as well wrap it up, here.
 No need to try to be exhaustive.
 I'm sure I'll find myself drifting back over this territory again, sometime, in the future.
-Better to just let this stand as it is, I think -- a few notes, all pretty provisional, looking only to loosen a few knots here and there.
+Better to just let this stand as it is, I think -- a few notes, all pretty provisional, looking to loosen a few knots here and there.